Ranajoy01/Map_2_Path_to_silicon_RISC_V_SoC_Tapeout_game/Level_3/readme.md

    ```
    ![opt_4_synt](images/opt_4_synt.png)

-   :bulb: The design is optimized to an `and` gate.
+   :bulb: The design is optimized to an `2 input xnor` gate and `b` input not used.

    :zap: Significance of the filename-